Call Before You Clear

 .
 The campaign requested that plumbers, sewer cleaning contractors and customers of natural gas companies in Minnesota should call their respective natural gas companies to camera a sewer pipe for potential cross-bores prior to cleaning a sewer pipe.

 The companies sent letters to over 7,000 plumbers and sewer cleaning contractors in Minnesota.
-The companies also sent a press release to local media, tags on DIY equipment in local hardware stores, and bill inserts to their customers.
+The companies also sent a press release to local media and bill inserts to their customers.
 All of these materials had the campaign’s message and the companies’ phone numbers and/or links to their home pages.
 Another communication piece was the CallBeforeYouClear.com website, which includes safety videos and FAQs to educate the public about cross bores.

 The result was an increased awareness of potential cross-bores.
 The campaign’s recipients were encouraged to call their natural gas utility companies prior to cleaning a sewer lateral pipe.
-Because the campaign was a success, it was repeated in 2013.
+Because the campaign was a success, it was repeated in 2013, 2018 and 2019.

-In May 2018, CenterPoint Energy reinvigorated the “Call Before You Clear” campaign with Xcel Energy, Minnesota Energy Resources and Greater Minnesota Gas.
+What did CenterPoint Energy do in 2020?This year, CenterPoint Energy repeated the “Call Before You Clear” campaign with Xcel Energy, Minnesota Energy Resources and Greater Minnesota Gas.
 The campaign updated many of the communication materials used in previous campaigns.
-The 2018 communication materials included the following:
+The 2020 communication materials included the following:

 - A press release to local media